 Look, I get this sort of historical fantasy wuxia stuff is really popular in China, but I really wish we could get a big budget AAA game set in modern-day China; sorta like the Yakuza series, but not necessarily gang-related and with less fantasy.
 Sci-fi/cyberpunk would be good, too, I suppose.

-East Asia is such a big part of the gaming industry, but there are a shockingly few amount of AAA games set in modern-day East Asia.
+East Asia is such a big part of the gaming industry, but there are a shockingly few number of AAA games set in modern-day East Asia.
 At least not ones that aren't anime-style or whatnot.

 Looks good!
 These Hero Projects from Sony are such good initiatives, i hope they’ll expand to even more regions outside China, India and Middle East.
 Like South American and South East Asia perhaps.
 Love seeing games made from different perspectives and cultures besides the mainstream ones